Ptrskay3/async-await/slides.md

 - In reality, the fastest part of computers is the CPU — memory, disk, network are all much slower.

-- Dealing with network and files is ~90% of software you usually write.
+- Dealing with network and files is in ~80% of software you usually write.

 ---